 Give the public a little piece of you and your life, then you'll start attracting people who are on the same wavelength as you.

-Many of the below mentioned associations are affiliated with national groups, others stand alone within their communities.
+Many of the associations below are affiliated with national groups, others stand alone within their communities.

 Organisations for Writers of Fiction